 Where to Stay

 Our to-go spot.
 The setting is incredible.
-Owner Rosa and her team offer the most secluded stay at the Coast - the private beach access with sun loungers is hard to beat.
+Owner Rosa and her team offer the most secluded stay on the Coast - the private beach access with sun loungers is hard to beat.
 84 Tip - book the Rosso Amoroso Suite on the top level to enjoy the best views.

 The most luxurious stay and also the most expensive hotel (some people say in all of Italy!).
 Book the Zeffirelli suite (1216 sqft with two bedrooms, a living room, and a private heated plunge pool) if you want to max out your credit card.
 Don’t miss their beach club (it even has 5 rooms for a smaller budget), a quick boat ride from the hotel.
 Private boat shuttles run regularly.